How to Lower Pool Alkalinity: Complete Step-by-Step Guide

 - Test Your Current Alkalinity Level

-Use a reliable test kit like the Taylor K-2006C to measure your total alkalinity (TA).
+Use a reliable test kit like the Taylor K-2006C to measure your total alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →).
 Target alkalinity levels are 80-120 ppm for regular chlorine pools and 60-80 ppm for salt water generator pools.
 Record your starting TA and pH levels. - Calculate Chemical Dosage

 For muriatic acid: Use approximately 1 quart (32 oz) per 10,000 gallons to lower TA by 10 ppm.
-For sodium bisulfate: Use approximately 1.5 pounds per 10,000 gallons to lower TA by 10 ppm.
-Always start with smaller amounts and add more if needed. - Prepare Safety Equipment
+For sodium bisulfate: Use approximately 2 pounds per 10,000 gallons to lower TA by 10 ppm.
+Always start with smaller amounts and add more if needed.
+Our all-in-one pool calculator can help you estimate the amount to add, but always re-test your water after dosing and follow the product label or manufacturer's instructions. - Prepare Safety Equipment

 Safety Warning: Always wear safety goggles, rubber gloves, and closed-toe shoes.
 Work in a well-ventilated area and never mix chemicals together. - Turn Off Pool Equipment

 Pour the muriatic acid slowly into the deepest part of your pool, never into the skimmer or near pool equipment.
-If using liquid acid, pour it directly into the water in a steady stream while walking around the deep end perimeter. - Wait Before Circulating
+If using liquid acid, first pre-dilute it by slowly adding the acid to a bucket of pool water (never add water to acid), then pour the diluted solution into the deep end while walking around the perimeter. - Add Acid With the Pump Running, Then Aerate

 Wait 6-8 hours after adding chemicals before retesting.
 Test both alkalinity and pH levels.
 The pH will likely drop significantly and need adjustment. - Adjust pH if Necessary